Abdurrahheem/Notes/gitnotes.md

 - `git checkout `

     This command will discard the changes in all files.
 This is useful when you want to discard the changes in all files.

+- `git submodule`

+   This command will pring out all names of submodules present in repository